Xeriscaping Principles: Gardening for Water Conservation

 With extreme drought gripping most of western North America, it’s a good time to look at ways to conserve water in your garden.
 Even if your area is not currently experiencing drought, employing the principles of xeriscaping will benefit your garden and save you time and money.

-Xeriscaping means using methods to conserve water through creative landscaping.
+Xeriscaping means conserving water through creative landscaping.
 There are a few basic principles in xeriscape: water conservation, drought-resistant plants, little or no lawn, improving soil, mulching, and watering wisely.
 Using these methods will not just save water, your landscape and garden will require less maintenance, thus freeing up a lot of time.

 Since the main goal is to reduce the amount of water needed for your garden or landscape, the first thing to look at is your garden conditions.
 Taking note of how much sun the area gets, the natural drainage pattern of the land, and other large plants already in the area will help you determine plant choices.
 With this information, you can use it to plan a garden that is sustainable with limited water needs and one that can rely on natural precipitation.
 Grouping plants together based on similar watering needs can also establish watering zones.
 Watering zones maximize efficient watering by ensuring that only those plants that need a bit of supplementary water are contained in zones.